krisbobo/my-portfolio/README.md

 # Portfolio setup and mobile version skeleton

-> In this project I built the various sections of my desktop version portfolio.
+> In this project I built the various sections of my portfolio.

 ## Built With